mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 She began.

 "Friends.
-Heikoans.
+Heikoi.
 Pangum of Palinan."

 She watched as Pomri permeated the crowd, slowly passing through with no apparent destination.
 She was up to something.
 On the line, a faint beating hum could be heard.
 She paid no mind to it.